vilroi/blog/content/posts/case-of-missing-volatile.md

 draft: true
 ---
 ## Background
-I had gotten back into tinkering with embedded stuff recently, and was writing some test code to get a better understanding of timers.
+I had gotten back into tinkering with embedded stuff recently, and was writing some test code to get a better understanding of how timers work.

 Specifically, I had written something like the following to be run on the [EK-TM4C123GXL Evaluation Board](https://www.ti.com/tool/EK-TM4C123GXL):